gghill/gghill/README.md

 When I'm staring at GitHub, I'm probably wishing I was diving 🐡, skiing ⛷️, or mountain biking 🚵‍

-📖 I'm currently reading Skyhunter by Marie Liu and The Boys by Ennis, Robertson, and Snejbjerg
+📖 I'm currently reading Noumenon Infinity by Marina J. Lostetter

-👾 I'm currently playing Magic the Gathering
+👾 I'm currently playing Magic the Gathering and Baldur's Gate 3

 🎧 I'm currently listening to ...